se2p/ps-wise-2021-program-description/README.md

 > **NOTE**: If the player uncovers a square with 0 neighboring bombs, all its neighbors will automatically uncovered.
 This may cause a large area to automatically open, and in some cases to win the game after a single move.

 Flagging a **covered** square will cause a flag symbol (`¶`) to appear on it.

+> **NOTE**: right-clicking a **covered** square toggles the flag symbol on it.
+So, if the square is not flagged, right-clicking it will make the flag symbol appear.
+Otherwise, if the square is already flagged, right-clicking it will make the flag symbol disappear.

 Flagged squares are still **covered**, hence players can left-click on them to uncover them.
 There is not need to "unflag" squares before uncovering them.
+Additionally, the is not predefined limit on the number of flags that can be used.
+So in theory a player can flag all the **covered** squares.

 So squares can be **covered** or **uncovered**.
 A covered square can be blank or flagged.
 An uncovered square can be empty, can contain a number, or can contain a mine.